Key Points

 First, Understand How Your Equity Compensation Is Taxed

 Before you can estimate how much tax you may owe, it helps to understand when your equity actually becomes taxable.
-Many people assume they only owe taxes when they sell stock, but with equity compensation, that’s often not the case.
+Many people assume they only owe taxes when they sell stock, but with equity-based compensation plans, that’s often not the case.
 In many situations, the taxable income shows up earlier, sometimes before you’ve sold a single share.

 You don’t need to become a tax expert, but it’s helpful to know which events create ordinary income, which may trigger capital gains, and which can involve the alternative minimum tax (AMT).
-If your equity is administered through a brokerage platform, it will often show estimated taxable income for each vesting or exercise event.
+If your equity is administered through a brokerage platform or brokerage account, it will often show estimated taxable income for each vesting or exercise event.
 That information can be helpful when projecting how much additional income your equity may generate during the year.

 Here’s a high-level tax breakdown for the most common types of equity compensation: